Operation Mongoose (Once Upon a Time): In Storybrooke, after the alternate reality

 That night, the people of Storybrooke are all celebrating at Granny's diner.
-Lily tells Emma that she wants to find the identity of her father and plans on staying in Storybrooke during her search.
+Emma apologizes the second time to her parents after seeing them as villains in the alternate world, which reflected how she unjustly mistreated them.
+Afterwards, Lily tells Emma that she wants to find the identity of her father and plans on staying in Storybrooke during her search.
 Belle shows up to tell everyone that the last bit of humanity in Gold's heart is about to be consumed by the Darkness, and the group finds Gold unconscious in his shop.
 The Apprentice then removes Gold's nearly-black heart from his chest, and uses his power to pull the Darkness out of Gold's heart and transfer it into the Sorcerer’s Hat, which severs Gold's link to the Dark One's Dagger in the process.
 He then puts a pure white heart back into Gold, and casts a preservation spell on Gold, to keep him alive while they figure out how to help him recover.
 However, the hat is unable to contain the Darkness, and it breaks out, before attacking and entering the Apprentice.
 Emma uses her light magic to force the Darkness back out of the Apprentice, and the Darkness exits the shop.
 As the Apprentice lies dying, he tells Emma and Hook that, long ago, centuries before their births, the Sorcerer battled the Darkness and tethered it to a human soul with the Dark One's Dagger, and now that it's free, the only person who can prevent the Darkness from destroying all the realms is the Sorcerer himself: Merlin.

 The two then meet Mary Margaret, David, Regina, and Robin as they scour the streets of Storybrooke for the Darkness, which then reappears from above and attempts to possess Regina.
 Holding the Dagger, Emma volunteers to tether herself to the Darkness to prevent it from undoing all of Regina's progress, telling her loved ones that she trusts that they'll find a way to remove the darkness from her once again.
 She finally tells Hook that she loves him, after which she plunges the Dagger into the dark vortex.
 The Darkness violently surrounds Emma as she gradually absorbs it, before the Darkness lifts into the sky and condenses on Emma.
 When it dissipates, only the dagger is left behind.
 As the shot zooms in on it, the Dagger now reads the name of the new Dark One, Emma Swan.